 When marinating chicken breast, balance four key elements: fat, acidity, salt, and spice.
 I keep it simple and often use what's already in my fridge and pantry.

 For the fat component, use olive oil or avocado oil.
 Add acidity with a squeeze of lemon, lime, orange, or a combination.
-Season with salt and pepper, granulated garlic, smoked paprika, or a pre-mixed spice blend like Trader Joe's Garlic Salt or Borsari Citrus Salt, or for a fancy twist, try La Boite's Shabazi blend.
+Season with salt and pepper, granulated garlic, smoked paprika, or a pre-mixed spice blend like Trader Joe's Garlic Salt or Borsari Citrus Salt.
+For a fancy twist, try La Boite's Shabazi blend.

 Marinate for at least 20 minutes, though longer (2 hours to overnight) allows for a better infusion of flavor.
 Remember to remove marinated chicken from the refrigerator about 20 minutes before cooking to let it reach room temperature to ensure better cooking.